 Resistance is a price level where a crypto asset tends to stop rising due to increased selling pressure, often leading to a pullback or reversal.

 Support is a price level where a crypto asset tends to stop falling and may bounce upward due to increased buying interest or historical demand.
-If the support level is broken, it can lead to a breakout to the downside, signaling potential further decline.

 A trend reversal occurs when the direction of a market trend changes, shifting from bullish to bearish or from bearish to bullish.
 It signals a potential turning point in price action.